radius-project/radius/docs/content/concepts/appmodel-concept/resources-model/index.md

 ---
 type: docs
-title: "Radius components"
+title: "Radius resources"
-linkTitle: "Components"
+linkTitle: "Resources"
-description: "Learn how to model your Application's pieces with Radius Components"
+description: "Learn how to model your Application's pieces with Radius resources"
 weight: 200
 ---